quantum-pie/RoboND-HomeServiceRobot-Project/README.md

 # Home Service Robot Project

+The goal of this project is to launch autonomous robot (Turtlebot) in simulated Gazebo environment to provide home service: pick and place operation of objects in arbitrary locations.

 ## Turtlebot Gazebo

 This package loads Turtlebot model into Gazebo world.
 This robot will be used